lambda-11235/riscv-console/README_KERNEL.md

 2. Build and insert the program found in `./program/`.

-3. Observe the value the program says it will return.
+3. Observe that the program will return the number of seconds since the program started, which it is counting.

 4. Press any button to exit the program.